ivan-cukic/wallabag-ui/README.md

 The main aims of the project:

 - Provide a tag-based bookmark listing
-  (something that is still missing in Wallabag 2.x)
+  (something that is still missing in Wallabag 2.x);
 - Easy bookmark tagging
-- Provide different layouts when listing the bookmarks (the default Wallabag UI provides only the card layout)
+- Provide different layouts when listing the bookmarks;
+  (the default Wallabag UI provides only the card layout).

 This project is **not** about:

 - Providing the whole reimplementation of Wallabag.
   You still need a Wallabag instance installed;
 - Providing user authentication
-  (you can do this with HTTP auth mechanism if you need it)
+  (you can do this with HTTP auth mechanism if you need it);
-- It provides no API for 3rd party applications (Wallabag already provides this)
+- It provides no API for 3rd party applications (Wallabag already provides this).

 Release
 -------